fbragman/felix-website/content/authors/admin/_index.md

 Hey!
 My name is Felix and I am currently a Principal AI Scientist/Engineer within Surgical Robotics at Medtronic.

 I am currently researching machine learning and computer vision methods for visual reasoning for surgical robotics.
-In particular; I focus on the development of novel transformer architectures for multi-task learning whilst investigate how to better leverage semi-supervision for spatiotemporal modelling.
-I have helped develop novel models to power real-time surgical video processing algorithms and have written production ready code for deploying and exporting our models.
+In particular; I focus on the development of novel transformer architectures for multi-task learning whilst I also investigate spatiotemporal models and the use of semi-supervision for training.
+I have also helped develop novel models to power real-time surgical video processing algorithms and have written production ready code for deploying and exporting our models.

 Previously, I was at Babylon Health where I was developing methods for learning patient representations from health records whilst also researching methods across modular and disentangled representation learning.